-- Only parties, their attorneys, and witnesses will be admitted to any courthouse.
-Spectators and friends of parties will not be admitted to any courthouse with exceptions for criminal jury trials and criminal preliminary examinations unless otherwise ordered.
-Public access to court proceedings is provided online and can be accessed via www.merced.courts.ca.gov. - 2.
-Every courthouse will designate Screeners to determine which individuals will be admitted to the court. - 3.
-Individuals who advise the Screeners that if at present time, or in the last 14 days, they have been ill with flu-like symptoms or have suffered a fever, cough, or shortness of breath consistent with symptoms of COVID-19, will not be admitted into the courthouse.
-Individuals who are not permitted to enter must contact their attorney or the clerk's office to arrange for their matters to be continued. - 4.
-All persons entering the court facilities shall wear a face covering or face mask at all times while inside the buildings unless advised by the judicial officer that the mask may be removed while speaking in the courtroom.
-The face covering or face mask must follow the California Department of Public Health guidelines.
-Neck gaiter style and single layer face coverings are not permitted.
-Individuals entering the courthouse are strongly encouraged to bring their own masks. - Individuals admitted to the courthouse are encouraged to observe social distancing, avoid contact with other individuals, and avoid standing, walking, or sitting within six feet of another individual whenever possible.

-6. Screeners shall have the discretion to refuse to admit any person to the courthouse if, in their judgment, the person is ill or otherwise poses a

-1 potential danger.
-Individuals who are denied entrance must contact their 2 attorney or the clerk's office to arrange for their matters to be continued.
-3 4 Entrance to Specific Courtrooms: 5 2260 "N" Street, Merced, CA Courthouse: 6 Courtrooms 1 - 7: 7 1.
+- 1. Individuals who enter the court facilities shall advise the entrance screening personnel that if at present time, or in the last 10 days, they have tested positive for COVID-19, or have been ill with flu-like symptoms or symptoms consistent with COVID-19.
+These individuals will not be admitted into the facility.
+Individuals who are denied entry and are appearing in a matter before the court, must contact their attorney, the subpoenaing party, or the clerk's office to arrange for their matters to be continued - 2.
+Individuals admitted to the courthouse are encouraged to wear a face covering, observe social distancing, avoid contact with other individuals, and avoid standing, walking, or sitting within six feet of another individual whenever possible. - 3.
+Screening personnel shall have the discretion to refuse to admit any person to the courthouse if, in their judgment, the person is ill or otherwise poses a potential danger.
+Individuals who are denied entrance and are appearing in a matter before the court, must contact their attorney, the subpoenaing party, or the clerk's office to arrange for their matters to be continued.

+Entrance to Specific Courtrooms:

+2260 "N" Street, Merced, CA Courthouse:

+Courtrooms 1 - 7:

+1. Remote appearances may be permitted, requested or required in some proceedings.
 Social distancing is encouraged in the courtrooms.

-8 627 West 21st Street, Merced, CA Courthouse: 9 Courtroom 8: 10 11 1.
-Courtroom 8 will be combined with Courtroom 10, with hearings held in 12 Courtroom 10.
-13 Courtroom 9: 14 1.
+627 West 21st Street, Merced, CA Courthouse:

+1. Remote appearances are encouraged and may be requested or required in some proceedings.
 Social distancing is encouraged in the courtroom.

-Courtroom 10: 15 1.
-Remote appearances are strongly encouraged and may be requested or 16 required in some proceedings.
-Social distancing is encouraged in the 17 18 courtroom.
-2. Courtroom 8 matters will continue to be heard in Courtroom 10.
-19 20 2840 West Sandy Mush Road, Merced, CA Courthouse: 21 Courtroom 11: 22 23 1.
-Remote appearances are encouraged and may be requested or required in some proceedings.
+1. Remote appearances may be permitted, requested or required in some proceedings.
+Social distancing is encouraged in the courtroom.

+1. Remote appearances are encouraged and may be requested or required in some proceedings.
+Social distancing is encouraged in the courtroom.

+2840 West Sandy Mush Road, Merced, CA Courthouse:

+1. Remote appearances are encouraged and may be requested or required in some proceedings.
 Social distancing is encouraged.
-Privacy requirements 24 dictate that only individuals involved in a given case may be present when 25 that case is proceeding.
-26 27 28
+Privacy requirements dictate that only individuals involved in a given case may be present when that case is proceeding.